Telstra mobile plans: price, data and best value options compared

 The word ‘best’ is somewhat subjective and we are aware that no plan is perfect.
 With that said, we’ve researched all of Telstra’s plans in an effort to find and recommend the one that offers the best value while being suitable for most people’s needs.

-While a prepaid plan doesn’t suit everyone, Telstra’s range offers significantly better value than its postpaid plans.
-That being said, we believe Telstra’s best mobile plan is its $320 SIM Kit, which is currently discounted to $280.
-This prepaid plan comes with 12 months expiry, unlimited calls and texts to standard Australian numbers and, most importantly, 230GB of data.
-If you’re willing to pay $280 upfront, this plan is not only great value but you won’t have to worry about recharging or paying another phone bill for a whole year.
-When you break it down, $280 is equivalent to paying just over $23 for 19GB of data per month.
-Be aware this deal is only available for the first recharge – the second recharge will cost $320 and you will only get 165GB of data.
-Because of this, we recommend shopping around for a better deal when it comes time to recharge.
+While a prepaid plan won’t suit everyone, for most users Telstra’s prepaid range offers significantly better value than its postpaid plans.
+With that being said, we believe that Telstra’s best mobile plan is its $350 SIM Kit.
+This prepaid plan comes with a 12 months expiry, unlimited calls and texts to standard Australian numbers and, most importantly, 260GB of data.
+If you’re willing to pay $350 upfront, this plan is not only great value but you won’t have to worry about recharging or paying another phone bill for a whole year.
+When you break it down, $350 for 260GB is equivalent to paying just over $29 for 21GB of data per month.
+Be aware this deal is only available for the first recharge – the second recharge will only get you 165GB of data.
+Because of this, we recommend shopping around for an alternative deal when it comes time to recharge.

-Of course, not everyone wants a 365-day plan or can afford to pay a large amount upfront.
-So, if you prefer a 28-day prepaid plan, the best value Telstra plan is the $35 SIM Kit which comes with 35GB of data for the first three recharges, then 15GB of data from the fourth recharge onwards.
-While 15GB of data may not be enough for some people, this plan allows you to rollover any unused data (up to 200GB) if you recharge before the plan expires.
-This means that you can save any leftover data from those first 3 months (a total of 105GB) and draw on that when needed in the future.
+Of course, not everyone wants a 365 day plan or can afford to pay a large amount upfront.
+So, if you prefer a month-to-month option, the best-value Telstra plan is the 28-day prepaid $39 SIM Kit which comes with 40GB of data for the first three recharges and then 15GB of data from the fourth recharge.
+While 15GB of data may not be enough for some people, this plan allows you to rollover any unused data (up to 200GB) if you recharge each month.
+This means that you can save any leftover data from those first 3 months (a total of 120GB) and draw on that when needed in the future.
 While there are definitely cheaper prepaid plans on the Telstra network, if you want to be connected directly with the Big T, this plan is the option we recommend.

 Should I sign up with Telstra?